IBM/watson-voice-bot/README.md

 ### 4. Configure `.env` with credentials

 Our services are created and workspace uploaded.
 It's now time to let our application run locally and to do that we'll configure a simple text file with the values we want to use.
-We begin by copying the [`env.sample`](env.sample) file and naming it `.env`.
+We begin by copying the [`sample.env`](sample.env) file and naming it `.env`.

 ```
-cp env.sample .env
+cp sample.env .env
 ```

 We now populate the key-value pairs with credentials for each IBM Cloud service (Assistant, Speech To Text, and Text To Speech).
 These values can be found in the `Services` menu in IBM Cloud, by selecting the `Service Credentials` option for each service.

 Lastly, the `WORKSPACEID` value was retrieved in the previous step, we use that value here.

-#### `env.sample:`
+#### `sample.env`:

 ```
 # Replace the credentials here with your own.